-The Executive Committee provides guidance and oversight to the other Committees.
-In conjunction with the Chief Elected Officials, the Executive Committee identifies community workforce issues and makes assignments of such issues for strategy development and action.
-The Executive Committee also provides oversight of system budget development and monitors expenditures.
-The committee also provides guidance for the development and maintenance of The Workforce Connection, Inc. as a viable non-profit corporation.
-The Executive Committee is responsible for strategic plan development and oversight.
+Executive Committee – The Executive Committee provides guidance and oversight to the other Committees.
+In conjunction with the Chief Elected Officials, the Executive Committee identifies community workforce issues and prioritizes issues for strategy development and action.
 This Committee identifies and implements Board member training opportunities and determines the overall direction of the organization.
-The Executive Committee is responsible for Personnel/Human Resources functions in accordance with established policies.
-Members of this Committee include the Board Officers, Director at Large, Committee Chairs and other members as identified by the Board Chair.
+This Committee is responsible for Personnel/Human Resources functions in accordance with established policies.
+Members of this Committee includes Officers, the immediate past chair, and Chairs of standing committees.

 October 2nd, February 6th, May 7th, August 6th and November 5th